 uterine, endometrial, and ovarian

-- Treat conditions (such as chronic pelvic pain, heavy bleeding)
+- Treat conditions, such as chronic pelvic pain or heavy bleeding

 Explore your options before having a hysterectomy.
 There are other treatments for many of these problems.